Posted by Joyce Ling

 1. It’s secure.

-With DFC™, the key fragments are never combined.
-With key-split methods, keys are eventually combined to encrypt and decrypt data.
+With DFC™, Akeyless never combines the key fragments.
+With key-split methods, platforms eventually combine the keys to encrypt and decrypt data.
 This can be risky, as a malicious attacker can gain access to the constructed key, compromising your sensitive data.

-Each fragment can be rotated.
-In order to gain access to your keys, an intruder would have to intercept all the fragments, which are all in different places, and use the fragments before it’s refreshed.
+Akeyless rotates each fragment.
+In order to access your keys, an intruder would have to intercept all the fragments, all in different places, and use the fragments before it’s refreshed.

 Akeyless DFC™ technology is based on standard cryptography and is FIPS 140-2 Certified by the US NIST.

 Traditionally, the gold standard of storing keys is using a hardware security module (HSM).

 However, maintaining and managing hardware can be difficult, expensive, and consuming for businesses and their engineers.
 Scaling is difficult, especially in a world in which auto-scaling and automation are the new normal.
 DFC™ rivals the HSM in security, while enabling the scalability of the cloud.

 3. It gives you the advantages of SaaS without leaving you vulnerable.